MasonGulu/memory-map-generator/README.md

 # This is a tool to generate visual memory map layouts for the IBM 5150 and compatibles.
+This can be used for other purposes, but the memory segmentation features are intended to assist in IBM PC (8086) development.

 Requirements
 * [PySimpleGUI](https://pysimplegui.readthedocs.io/en/latest/)
 * [Pillow](https://pillow.readthedocs.io/en/stable/)